-- · we don't break the APIs between two versions: we add new APIs and deprecate old ones, - there are several minor versions between the deprecation and the removal so you have time to adapt your code, - if we completely replace a service (that was the case of SearchService and EventService for example), we provide compatibility packages so you can continue using the old API (even if migrating to the new API is highly recommended).
+- We don't break the APIs between two versions: we add new APIs and deprecate old ones. - There are several minor versions between the deprecation and the removal so you have time to adapt your code. - If we completely replace a service (that was the case for SearchService and EventService for example), we provide compatibility packages so you can continue using the old API (even if migrating to the new API is highly recommended).

 In terms of Data Migration we are also very careful not to break anything.

-Once again, we run Nuxeo EP for a lot of our internal needs and we upgrade them very frequently and don't want to have data migration issue.
+Once again, we run the Nuxeo Platform for a lot of our internal needs and we upgrade them very frequently and don't want to have data migration issue.